MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/guidelines-powerbi-visuals.md

 An IAP Power BI visual is a *free* visual that offers *free features*.
 It also has some advanced features available for a fee.
 In the Power BI visual's description, developers must notify users about features that require additional purchases to operate them.
 Currently, Microsoft doesn't provide native APIs to support the purchase of apps and add-ins.

-Developers may use any third-party payment system for these purchases.
+Developers can use any third-party payment system for these purchases.
 For more information, see [our Commercial Marketplace certification policy](/legal/marketplace/certification-policies#11002-displaying-ads).

 >[!IMPORTANT]
 > If you update your Power BI visual from *free* to *additional purchase may be required*, customers must receive the same level of free functionality as before the update.
-You may add optional advanced paid features in addition to the existing free features.
+You can add optional advanced paid features in addition to the existing free features.

 ### Watermarks